unfoldingWord-dev/concourse-tasks/README.md

 1. install [fly](https://github.com/concourse/concourse/releases) on your local machine so you can interact with concourse.
 1. deploy the pipeline with fly!

+## Features

+You can view the latest builds at https://tc-builds.door43.org.

 ## NGINX Reverse Proxy

 When running on a server you'll likely want to run concourse behind a domain.
 You can do this by setting up a reverse proxy in nginx.